mushroom-matthew/fabric_defect_image_segmentation/README.md

 # Running inference on an image (or directory of images)

-The current supported functionality comes in the form of an inference pipeline.
-To run that pipeline and generate a printed report, please run the following line of code from outside the `loopr_image_segmentation` module directory.
+To run the inference pipeline and generate a printed defect report, please run the following line of code from outside the `loopr_image_segmentation` module directory.

 *v1 model*
 ~~~~bash